espocrm/documentation/docs/administration/workflows.md

 ### Sequential

 Is supposed to be run by another Workflow.
-Provides the ability to make a complex logic.
+Provides the ability to create complex logic.

-1. Create a Workflow with the *Sequential* trigger type.
+1. Create a Workflow rule with the *Sequential* trigger type.
-2. Create another Workflow with another trigger type.
-Add an action *Trigger another Workflow* and select the Workflow from the step 1.
+2. Create another Workflow rule with another trigger type.
+Add an action *Trigger another Workflow* and select the Workflow rule from the step 1.

 !!! note